 - Only use a secured gas cylinder in a vertical position that is in good working condition.

 - Connect the gas source and open the valve.
-Using a mixture of soap and water, spray the soapy solution on the gas lines and connections.
+Then, using a mixture of soap and water, spray the soapy solution on the gas lines and connections.
 If bubbles appear, there’s a leak or a loose connection.
-Replacement lines or connections may be needed to resolve the problem.
+You may need to look into replacement lines or connections to resolve the problem.

 - Open the grill lid when igniting to prevent gas build-up.